openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 Attributes Mapping
 ++++++++++++++++++

 As described above, ``OpExtension`` is useful when attributes can be mapped one by one or initialized by a constant.
+Attributes in OpenVINO operators are identified by their names, so for frameworks that also have named attributes (like Tensorflow, PaddlePaddle, ONNX), you can specify name to name mapping.
+For frameworks where OpenVINO operator's attributes can be mapped to one of the framework operator inputs (like Pytorch), there's a name to input index mapping.

+Named attributes mapping
+^^^^^^^^^^^^^^^^^^^^^^^^

-If the set of attributes in framework representation and OpenVINO representation completely match by their names and types, nothing should be specified in OpExtension constructor parameters.
+If the set of attributes in framework representation and OpenVINO representation completely match by their names and types, no attribute mapping has to be specified in OpExtension constructor parameters.
 The attributes are discovered and mapped automatically based on ``visit_attributes`` method that should be defined for any OpenVINO operation.

 Imagine you have CustomOperation class implementation that has two attributes with names ``attr1`` and ``attr2``: